Engineering & Applied Science (ENAS)

 HTBA

 This course covers the nature and consequences of both flexible and rigid interfaces, such as those associated with liquids and solids respectively.
 We examine the properties of interfaces as they exist alone, as a collective (e.g., colloids), and also as they interact demonstrably with one another.
-Examples of the latter include thin films, confined fluids and biological membranes.
-An integral part of this course is the introduction and application of engineering analysis (e.g., finite element analysis) to calculate and predict behaviors central to technological applications.
+An integral part of this course is the introduction and application of engineering analysis to calculate and predict behaviors central to technological applications.
+This course is designed for engineering majors.
+Other STEM majors are welcome but physics and multivariable calculus are prerequisites.
+Ideally, students should also have taken thermodynamics but this is not formally required.
 SC

 TTh 2:30pm-3:45pm

-Study of green engineering, focusing on key approaches to advancing sustainability through engineering design.
-Topics include current design, manufacturing, and disposal processes; toxicity and benign alternatives; policy implications; pollution prevention and source reduction; separations and disassembly; material and energy efficiencies and flows; systems analysis; biomimicry; and life cycle design, management, and analysis.
-Prerequisites: CHEM 161, 165 or 163, 167 (or CHEM 112, 113, or 114, 115), or permission of instructor.
+Study of green engineering, focusing on key approaches to advancing sustainability through engineering design with an emphasis on biomimicry.
+Topics include current design, manufacturing, and disposal processes; toxicity and benign alternatives; policy implications; pollution prevention and source reduction; separations and disassembly; material and energy efficiencies and flows; systems analysis; and life cycle design, management, and analysis. permission of instructor

 MW 1pm-2:15pm

-* ENAS 403a, Funding It: Innovation, Entrepreneurship, and Venture Capital Jorge Torres
+* ENAS 4030a, Funding It: Innovation, Entrepreneurship, and Venture Capital Jorge Torres

 A survey of the origins, practice, and business models of venture capital with application to engineering science.
 Consideration of three major areas: the history and purpose of venture capital; the practical details of venture investing; and advanced topics on business models, technology ecosystems, and ethics.
 Particular exposure to principles of entrepreneurship, including intellectual property strategy, market validation, customer discovery, positioning, and capital formation.
 Separate application required at: https://bit.ly/ENAS403